Our Leadership Team

 (he/him/his)

 M.A.
-Clinical Mental Health Counseling
+Clinical Mental Health Counseling, Adler University

 M.S.
-Sport and Human Performance
+Sport and Human Performance, Adler University

 Max Feller graduated from Earlham College with a major in psychology and is currently set to graduate from Adler University in the fall of 2024 where he earned a M.A. in Clinical Mental Health Counseling and a M.S. in Sport and Human Performance.
 In Chicago, he has worked at Cheetah Gym and has been a Social Emotional Learning Intern with Together Chicago at the John T. Pirie Fine Arts and Academic Center.
 Feller has been working towards being a practicing psychotherapist for the last six years and is excited to continue this journey via working within Andersonville Behavioral Health as a Staff Therapist.
 Having been at Earlham, a liberal arts college that emphasizes equity and empathy, Feller is grounded in ethical approaches.
 His experiences with Acceptance and Commitment Therapy, Positive Psychology, and Person-Centered therapy inspire him to help encourage healing and growth with compassion alongside constructive analysis.
 Feller aims to make an impact on all age groups, but particularly would like to advocate for the next generations to feel less stigma regarding mental health.
 Feller plans to use approaches for clients to feel empowered in their lives during and beyond their therapeutic experiences.